kuzen/Awesome-Self-Driving/README.md

 # 13. Other Tool

+- [Foxglove Studio](https://github.com/foxglove/studio) - Foxglove Studio (foxglove.dev) is an integrated visualization and diagnosis tool for robotics.
 - [RoboStack for ROS Noetic](https://github.com/RoboStack/ros-noetic) - RoboStack, which tightly couples ROS with Conda, a cross-platform, language-agnostic package manager.
 - [dart](https://github.com/dartsim/dart) - Dynamic Animation and Robotics Toolkit
 - [modelzoo](https://github.com/autowarefoundation/modelzoo) - A collection of machine-learned models for use in autonomous driving applications.